 This phase represents the prevailing compositional diversity of hardwood species occurring on this site.
 Components of the system that are often in greatest demand are the oaks.
-Oaks that respond well on the drier portions of this site include Nuttall, pin, water, overcup, and swamp white oak to the north.
+Oaks that respond well on the drier portions of this site include cherrybark, Shumard's, swamp chestnut, willow, and water.
 However, managing for oaks alone on this site may be time, labor, and cost prohibitive.
 Managing for a mixed diversity of hardwoods (including oaks) is the option representative of this management phase.
 In addition to oaks, species responding well on this site include sweetgum, ash, elm, sycamore, and cottonwood.
+Managing for loblolly pine, including monoculture stands, is an option for southern portions of this site.
 There are a variety of silvicultural methods for achieving this management state including both uneven-aged approaches (e.g., group selection) and even-aged actions (e.g., clearcut).
 Finding the appropriate approach for a given stand and environment necessitates close consultation with trained, experienced, and knowledgeable forestry professionals.
 If there is a desire to proceed with this state, it is strongly urged and advised that professional guidance be secured and a well-designed silvicultural plan developed in advance of any work conducted.
 As an additional precaution, this site has seasonal limitations to timber management due to flooding and wetness issues.
 It is strongly advised to refrain from management activities when the soils are saturated.